sgaliamov/blog/_posts/2021-01-02-how-to-setup-wt.md

    pwsh -Command "Install-Module -Name PSReadLine -Scope CurrentUser -Force -SkipPublisherCheck"
    ```

-1. Press `Ctrl+,` in `Windows Terminal` and place the following configuration to the settings:
+1. Press `Ctrl+,` in `Windows Terminal` and put the following configuration to the settings:

    ``` json
    ...